 - Nausea, Headaches, and Fatigue – Drinking too much alcohol may cause an addict to feel nauseous shortly after drinking or waking up the next morning due to excessive dehydration and loss of essential nutrients.
 People who consume alcohol often have a headache and experience extreme bouts of fatigue the morning after.
 Chronic hangovers can lead to dizziness, shortness of breath, and depletion of emotional capabilities.

 - Uncontrollable Shakes – A person who is addicted to drinking alcohol every day often begins experiencing the shakes if they go too long without taking a drink.
-A body can become physically addicted to alcohol and go in withdrawal mode if no alcohol is being consumed within a certain period of time.
+A body can become physically addicted to alcohol and go in withdrawal mode if no alcohol is being consumed within a period.

 Emotional Effects of Alcohol Addiction

-- Depression – Many people believe they’ll feel better if they ‘drown their sorrows’ by drinking alcohol after a tough day at the office, coming out of a relationship, or other difficult life situation.
+- Depression – Many people believe they’ll feel better if they ‘drown their sorrows’ by drinking alcohol after a terrible day at the office, coming out of a relationship, or other stressful life situations.
 Alcohol is a depressant, and only creates positive feelings temporarily; individuals will feel even more depressed once the alcohol wears off the next day.